-It was 19 years ago this month, that I received the news that the swelling on the side of my neck was a cancer, and that it was very advanced, a stage 4B, bilaterally metastasized cervical node involved oral squamous cell carcinoma.
+It was 25 years ago this month, that I received the news that the swelling on the side of my neck was a cancer, and that it was very advanced, a stage 4B, bilaterally metastasized cervical node involved oral squamous cell carcinoma.
 There is no stage five….
 A gambler would not have bet on my survival given this very late discovery.
-As an athletic never smoker and light drinker, I could not have been more shocked, given what my doctors knew at the time about risk factors for the development of the disease.
+As an athletic, never smoker, and light drinker, I could not have been more shocked, given what my doctors knew at the time about risk factors for the development of the disease.
 I was certainly not typical.

-With 17 years of accomplishments fighting this disease and helping patients, OCF has made measurable progress.
+With over two decades of accomplishments fighting this disease and helping patients, OCF has made measurable progress.
 However, oral cancer’s impact is still significant – and we are not an organization that rests on the laurels of its past.
 The momentum and inertia of those endeavors has yielded a foundation that is each year more capable, more responsive to opportunities, and more innovative in how we capitalize on them.
 Today the future is brighter in the world of treatment options, our understanding from HPV to early discovery opportunities in the world of molecular, proteomic and genomic markers is moving in a direction that has potential to improve staging at time of discovery, the foundation’s ability to disseminate information and aid patients and their families with actionable information has never been better.
 Most importantly, OCF has never been more effectively engaged and directly connected to the issues and individuals that are the prime movers in it all as we are today.
-2017 promises to be our most productive year ever, and important new initiatives in tobacco avoidance/cessation, public self-discovery, and research – particularly in immunotherapy, are in our pipeline ready to be launched and added to our existing initiatives that are showing positive returns.
-Relationships with key professional groups and other stakeholders have been nurtured and are in place, ready to become strategic partnerships.
+2023 promises to be our most productive year ever, and important new initiatives in tobacco avoidance/cessation, public self-discovery and self-referral, and research – particularly in immunotherapy, as well as a web section dedicated to those on PEG dependent feeding tubes and creating nutritionally sound blends at home vs living on pharma company formulas, are in our pipeline ready to be launched and added to our existing initiatives that are showing positive returns.
+Additional relationships with key professional groups and other stakeholders have been nurtured and are in place, ready to become strategic partnerships.
 Now I am asking for your help to turn these opportunities into progress and positive outcomes.
 Nothing we have accomplished to date, and nothing we attack in the future, happens without the personal commitment of thousands of private individuals that have come to believe in OCF and who share our values.
-People whose desire to effect positive change make our actions possible, and whose continued fidelity to the oral cancer cause and to OCF is what will change the future.
+People whose desire to effect positive change make our actions possible, and whose continued fidelity to the oral cancer cause and to OCF though repeat donations, is what will change the future.
 The component that makes any of it possible is you.
-I hope you will choose OCF as an entity worthy of your donations, and your vehicle to accomplish our shared goals – the end of oral cancer’s enormous impact.
+In this month when we think of giving, but more importantly thought the year, I hope you will choose OCF as an entity worthy of your donations, and your vehicle to accomplish our shared goals – the end of oral and head and neck cancer’s enormous impact.

-Thank you for making the time to read such a lengthy discourse, I hope you found it of value.
+Thank you for taking the time to read such a lengthy discourse.
+I’m sure a PR firm could have written something more concise, but that is not how we spend our donors money.
+I hope you found it of value.
 Brian Hill

 On average, 85% of all donations received goes directly into OCF’s mission-related projects annually.